isomerpages/wsg-ssg-redirect/index.md

       description: Please note that the information provided on this page will be effective from 1 April 2023.
       subtitle: test
-      title: Please note that the information provided on this page
+      title: Please note that the information provided on this page will be effective from 1 April 2023.
 ---